Siege of Van (1548)

-The siege of Van occurred in 1548 when Suleiman the Magnificent attacked Persia in his second campaign of the Ottoman-Safavid War (1532–1555).
+The siege of Van occurred in 1548 when Suleiman the Magnificent attacked Iran in his second campaign of the Ottoman-Safavid War (1532–1555).

 The city of Van, which has long been strategic in Eastern Anatolia, was surrounded, put under siege, and bombarded.
-On this campaign, Suleiman was accompanied by the French ambassador Gabriel de Luetz.
+On this campaign, Suleiman was accompanied by the French ambassador Gabriel de Luetz, since France wanted to maintain a good relation with the Ottoman Empire.
 Gabriel de Luetz was able to give decisive military advice to Suleiman, as when he advised on artillery placement during the siege.